ICRAR/wallaby-hires/README.md

 ### Test and Deployment versions of the DAliuGE graph
 - The only difference between the test and deployment versions of the graph is that, in the test version, the imager, imcontsub, linmos, and mosaicking components are replaced with Python functions: imager(), imcontsub(), linmos(), and mosaic().
-- The imager() function generates a new FITS file (.fits) named in the format "image_N.fits".
-Before creating a file, it checks if "image.fits" already exists.
-If it does, the function increments a counter and appends it to the filename (e.g., "image_2.fits", "image_3.fits", etc.) until an available name is found.
-It then creates an empty file with the determined filename and prints a confirmation message.
-- The imcontsub() and linmos() functions follow a similar approach, generating empty FITS files in the formats "imcontsub_N.fits" and "linmos_N.fits", respectively.
-- Finally, the mosaic() function creates two empty FITS files: "image.10arc.final_mosaic.fits" and "weights.10arc.final_mosaic.fits".
-- In the deployment version of the graph, the imager, imcontsub, linmos, and mosaicking components are executed within a Docker container using the icrar/yanda_imager:0.4 or csirocass/yandasoft:dev-openmpi2 image.
+- In the deployment version of the graph, imager, imcontsub, linmos, and mosaicking as ASKAPsoft components executed within a Docker container using the icrar/yanda_imager:0.4 image.

 ### Current workflow of the pipeline implemented as a DALiuGE graph
 Inputs: